 Founding and Strategic Members

-China Investment Corporation (CIC), founded on 29 September 2007 and based in Beijing, China, was established as a vehicle to diversify China's foreign exchange.
+China Investment Corporation (CIC), founded on September 29, 2007 and based in Beijing, China, was established as a vehicle to diversify China's foreign exchange.
 Three subsidiaries of CIC—CIC International Co., Ltd. (CIC International), CIC Capital Corporation (CIC Capital) and Central Huijin Investment Ltd. (Central Huijin)—were incorporated separately and function as three distinct entities.
-As of December 31, 2018, CIC managed a fund of USD 940 billion.
+As of September 2020, CIC managed a fund of USD 1 050 billion.

-The HKMA is the government authority in Hong Kong responsible for maintaining monetary and banking stability USD 517.8 billion as of December 31, 2018.
+The HKMA is the government authority in Hong Kong responsible for maintaining monetary and banking stability managing USD 517.8 billion as of December 31, 2018.
 Its main functions are maintaining currency stability within the framework of the Linked Exchange Rate system, promoting the stability and integrity of the financial system, helping to maintain Hong Kong's status as an international financial centre and managing the Exchange Fund.

 Based in Utrecht, Netherlands, PGGM provides services in the field of pension management, integral asset management and executive advice to pension funds, affiliated employers and their employees.
-Currently, PGGM manages pension assets worth USD 252.3 billion for different pension funds (June 30, 2019).
+Currently, PGGM manages pension assets worth USD 322 billion for different pension funds (June 30, 2020).

 Based in Brisbane, Australia, and Created in 1991 by the Queensland government to serve its long-term investment responsibilities, QIC manages over AUD 85 / USD 65 billion as of December 31, 2020.
 Spanning infrastructure, real estate, liquid strategies, private capital and multi-asset solutions, the approach is adapted to suit the clients and the investment context.